The Shandong Blog

 Dwarf shantung maple Eye of the Dragon and Robert Hafeskebring.

-Robert Hafkesbring owns Designs In Nature with a large tree inventory and delivers and plants more of them than anybody in the Dallas Metroplex.
+Robert Hafkesbring owns Designs In Nature (now named The Tree Place), with a large tree inventory and delivers and plants more of them than anybody in the Dallas Metroplex.
 A good friend and business partner that loves my trees and buys every named Shantung maple I have for his beautiful new garden.
 He motivates Tree Town USA into growing Fire Dragon.
 Left is a 2 year old Eye of the Dragon dwarf growing like a weed in the worst clay possible.
 On the right we are in front of a favorite Shantung of his while I bring him yet another maple for his yard.

 Robert Hafeskebring and Keith Johansson with Shantung maple.